 The school has arrangements for listening to children and providing early help and processes for children to raise concerns about themselves or their peers.
-Details of these arrangements are initially through their class teachers, but we recognise that at times children can find this difficult.
-Other routes for communicating concerns can be through our dedicate Inclusion Team which includes a nurture provision.
+Details of these arrangements are initially through their class teachers, but we recognise that at times children find this difficult.
+Other routes for communicating concerns can be through our dedicated Inclusion Team which includes a counselling service and nurture provision.